 Initially, our physicians may recommend waiting to see how the aneurysm grows before recommending intervention.

-If endovascular surgery is necessary, our physicians inserts a catheter through a vein in your leg.
+If endovascular surgery is necessary, our physicians inserts a catheter through an artery in your leg.
 Attached to the catheter is a metal mesh support that he places at the aneurysm and expands.
 He puts the mesh support into place with small hooks or pins to reinforce the weak section of the aorta.
 This procedure prevents a rupture of the aneurysm.

 Our physicians can determine if you’re a good candidate for the minimally invasive endovascular surgery.
 If not, you may need to have traditional open surgery, where our physicians accesses the aorta through your abdomen.